parthgoe1/Siamese-Neural-Network/README.md

 ## Running the tests

 You can run the code to train the model and save it for later use.
 Just uncomment the loading model part to use the pre-trained model.
+Or you can download the pretrained model from [Here](https://drive.google.com/open?id=15YCXIv1Y2uSQJAENxRFjtXq1fQgEX53v) though keep in mind that it is a GPU model so it won't work on a CPU.
+If you're using this pretrained model no need to run the training part of the code.
+You can directly load the model and test the code.

 ## Built With